pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 We also need the ability to try out this new system without worry of losing what we already have.
 Rogers refers to this as trialability.
-The Scholarly Commons is something that enhances---it does not detract or take away from the current system, but is an alternative that can exist _alongside_ (and hopefully eventually displace) the current system!
+The Scholarly Commons is something that enhances---it does not detract or take away from the current system, but is an alternative that can exist _alongside_ existing systems!
 If you are publishing your process openly, there is nothing to stop you (or someone else, for that matter) from writing up a summary for a journal, whether open or proprietary.
 Either way, the underlying research is still open for anyone to learn from or build upon.
-The Scholarly Commons is not anti-anything, but invites all to come and participate.
+The Scholarly Commons is not anti anything, but invites all to come and participate.
+And because of its nature, the Scholarly Commons, by definition, has the potential to scale bigger in scope and influence than existing systems are capable.

-So even though I'm working on another post about culture, if I could sum up at this point what the Scholarly Commons is from the perspective of technology, I would say:
+So even though I'm working on another post about putting the cultural pieces of the Scholarly Commons together, if I could, at this point, sum up what the Scholarly Commons is from the perspective of technology, I would say:

 <div class="big">